 Dublin bikes is a public bicycle rental scheme which has been in operation since 2009.
 At its launch, the scheme used 450 bicycles with 40 stations.
 Dublin was the 17th city to implement such a scheme, and it was considered one of the most successful bike sharing schemes in the world.
 More than 25,000 people had applied to take part in the scheme by March 2010.
-In November 2010, a five-year expansion plan was developed due to the success of the scheme.
-The plan proposes to increase the number of bikes from 450 to 5,000 and the number of bike stations from 40 to 300.
-The expansion will be funded differently than the original scheme, most likely through a mix of public and private funding.
+Now known as 'JustEat Dublin Bikes', the scheme is still running in Dublin.

 Bus Connects aims to radically change the current bus system in Dublin through a 10 year programme of integrated actions to deliver a more efficient, reliable and enhanced bus service for more people.
 This is expected to be achieved through;